aws/aws-fpga/FAQs.md

 As AWS has taken all the non-differentiating, heavy lifting of hardware design, debug and implementation of PCIe tuning, FPGA I/O assignment, power, thermal management, and runtime health monitoring.
 Therefore AWS FPGA developers can focus on their own differentiating logic, instead of spending time on hardware bringup/debug and maintenance.

 On the business side, AWS Marketplace (MP) provides FPGA developers the opportunity to sell hardware accelerations to all of AWS users: Ramping on AWS MP services, capabilities and commercial opportunities are recommended knowledge for developers interested in selling their AFIs on AWS MP.
-Education and research institutes can use AWS MP to distribute their research work ; having access to vast amounts of free [public data-sets](https://aws.amazon.com/public-datasets/ ) can be of value when running research hardware accelarations on AWS.
+Education and research institutes can use AWS MP to distribute their research work ; having access to vast amounts of free [public data-sets](https://aws.amazon.com/public-datasets/ ) can be of value when running research hardware accelerations on AWS.

 Finally, AWS consulting and technology partners can offer their services through the [AWS Partner Network](https://aws.amazon.com/ec2/instance-types/f1/partners/) to AWS users that don’t have specific FPGA development knowledge, in order to develop FPGA accelerations in the cloud by themselves.